PietroColaguori/Statistics/README.md

 # Statistics
-Repository of the HWs assigned during the Statistics course of Cybersecurity at Sapienza.
-AY 23/34.
+Repository created for the exam of Statistics of the MSc in Cybersecurity, Sapienza.
+Inside the website there are both practical projects in Javascript and theses on various topics of interest, e.g. stochastic processes, SDEs, etc.